 Consultation for South China Morning Post, March 2019

 Interested in the 1841 Canton ransom and the former British Royal Mint as the new site of the Chinese embassy in London?
-See the mention of Dr. Wang’s relevant research in Future London embassy’s link to era of Chinese ‘humiliation and sorrow.’
+See the mention of Dr. Wang’s relevant research in the Future London embassy’s link to the era of Chinese ‘humiliation and sorrow.’